MoOx/phenomic/docs/content/index.md

 (a single file that only contains your page data).

 <center style="font-weight: bold"><a href="showcase/">
-  Take a look to websites using Phenomic 👀
+  Take a look at websites using Phenomic 👀
 </a></center>

 ## Setup a website in a flash